 Objectives are the goals of your campaigns.
 Depending on what you select, you will have different ad options and Instagram’s algorithm will work towards that objective.

 You can choose from the following objectives:

-Describe the audience that you want to reach with many different variables.
-With Custom Audience and Lookalike Audience options you can also use your own group of leads and clients.
+This is probably the most crucial part of setting your ad.
+You need to carefully describe the audience that you want to reach with many different variables.
+With Custom Audience and Lookalike Audience options, you can also use your own group of leads and clients.

 You can choose from the following targeting options: